Jordan Colbert

-Jordan Michael Colbert (born March 18, 2000) is an American professional football safety for the Miami Dolphins of the National Football League (NFL).
-He played college football for the Columbia Lions and Rhode Island Rams and was signed by the Dolphins as an undrafted free agent in 2024.
+Jordan Michael Colbert (born March 18, 2000) is an American professional football safety.
+He played college football for the Columbia Lions and Rhode Island Rams and was signed by the Miami Dolphins as an undrafted free agent in 2024.

 Early life

 Colbert was born in Rockford, Illinois before moving to Washington, D.C. where he attended Gonzaga College High School.

 Colbert played three seasons for the football team.
 He was named a First Team All-Washington Catholic Athletic Conference selection as a senior after recording 31 tackles, two interceptions and five passes defensed.

 College career

 Colbert committed to Columbia University where he played for four seasons.
 In his four years at Columbia, where he was an All-Ivy League honorable mention honoree as a free safety in 2021.
-He played in 20 games with 12 starts for the Lions, Colbert totaled 68 tackles (39 solo), a tackle for loss, two interceptions, six passes defensed, and fumble recovery.
-He majored in psychology at Columbia.
+He played in 20 career games with 12 starts for the Lions' defensive unit; during his tenure, Colbert totaled 68 tackles (39 solo), a tackle for loss, two interceptions, six passes defensed, and a fumble recovery.
+In addition to his athletic commitments, he majored in psychology while studying at Columbia.

 After graduating from Columbia, Colbert transferred to the University of Rhode Island.
 At Rhode Island, Colbert played in 21 games with 11 starts.
 In two seasons with the Rams, Colbert recorded 96 tackles (66 solo), 4.5 tackles for loss, a half-sack, two interceptions, six passes defensed, two forced fumbles and one fumble recovery.
 At Rhode Island, Colbert earned a master's degree in business administration.